New Mogadishu International Airport: History

 In the early 2020s, aviation traffic through Aden Adde International Airport increased sharply.
-This surge was driven by improving security conditions, expanded regional and domestic connectivity, and a growing Somali diaspora returning home for business and personal visits.
-The United Nations lifted its longstanding arms embargo on Somalia in late 2023, signaling increased international trust in the country's governance and stability.
+The increase reflected expanded regional and domestic connectivity, and a growing Somali diaspora returning home for business and personal visits.
 During this period, several airlines began or resumed flights to Mogadishu.
-EgyptAir launched biweekly flights to Mogadishu on 12 July 2024, while SalamAir, an Omani carrier, commenced operations to Mogadishu on 16 January 2025.
+To relieve the congestion at Aden Adde International Airport, building a new airport at El Maan was proposed and later approved in late 2024.